d-bl/GroundForge-help/docs/symmetry/index.md

 ![](twists.png) &nbsp; &nbsp;
 ![](delete-color-code.png)

+Stitches along the edges of the template are projected on top of one another when repeated in mirrored and rotated copies.
+For this reason those stitches change all at once.
+There are two groups: illustrated with black and red below.

 Note that the color codes are reflected with the rest of the tiles, but the tool-tips are not.

-Stitches along the edges of the template are projected on top of one another when repeated in mirrored and rotated copies.
-It is not possible to delete these stitches.
-Stitches along the top and bottom are kept identical, black in the illustration below.
-This also happens with the stitches along the sides, red in the illustration below.

 ![](edge-stitches.png)